Welcome!

 Born, brought up, and educated in India, Dr. Mout moved to the United States to pursue his PhD from the University of Massachusetts, Amherst.
 Prior to joining Harvard/BCH, he was a Washington Research Foundation Innovation Fellow at the Institute for Protein Design, University of Washington.

 Dr. Mout is the co-author of more than 35 research articles and the inventor of numerous technologies in gene editing, protein design, and T-cell engineering with multiple patents.
-Between the years 2014-2018, he developed a technology for intracellular protein delivery and gene editing in mammalian cells, termed as the ‘E-tag’ method, which was published in a series of five research papers, and a granted patent for this technology by USPTO.
-His research has been featured in numerous media, including in a mini-documentary produced by LabTV and the National Institute of Health; and in a feature video by the American Chemical Society (ACS).
+During his PhD, he developed a technology for intracellular protein delivery and gene editing in mammalian cells, termed the ‘E-tag’ method, which was published in a series of multiple research papers and an approved patent.
+His research has been featured in numerous media, including a LabTV/NIH minidocumentary; and an American Chemical Society (ACS) feature video.

 Please visit the following pages to learn more about Dr. Mout's work: